edcarp/edcarp.github.io/index.md

 If you want to register to the EdCarp mailing list and/or you want to be involved as an helper or an instructor in a EdCarp Workshops fill this [form](http://eepurl.com/gl4MsX).

 ## Privacy Statement

-See Edinburgh Carpentries' privacy policy follows the guidelines of the University of Edinburgh and can be read [here] (https://docs.google.com/document/d/12oBSoSSB9chKWQ3dbK6BbK2y1ouLn1FPI185bTQi2ig).
+See Edinburgh Carpentries' privacy policy follows the guidelines of the University of Edinburgh and can be read [here](https://docs.google.com/document/d/12oBSoSSB9chKWQ3dbK6BbK2y1ouLn1FPI185bTQi2ig).